kokolegorille/app/WEBPACK4.md

 ## 6. Configure Webpack 4

-Here is a simple config file, that will output bundle into app_umbrella/apps/app_web/priv/static/js and css into corresponding folder.
+Here is a simple config file, that will output js bundle and css stylesheet to their corresponding folders in app_umbrella/apps/app_web/priv/static/.

 ```bash
 $ vim webpack.config.js